k5342/ark-notify/README.md

-# ark-notifier
+# ark-notify
-A simple bot to track logs on your *ARK: Survival Evolved* game server
+A discord bot to notify events what's going on your *Ark: Survival Evolved* server.
+Use webhook to send notifications.
+Requires to watch entire server logs.

 ## Features
 This program can track your logs on ARK game server.
 When new lines are comming, the program send a notification with added lines using webhook.